mthorntonhanks/lite_wave/README.md

 print(f'sample rate: {f.sample_rate}')
 ```

-## Manipulate the parameters of a wav file
+## Manipulate the parameters of a wav file and save as a new file
 For example, increase or decrease the sample rate
 ```
 f = lw.load('original.wav')